fiskaltrust/middleware-demo-dotnet/README.md

 - your Cashbox Id

 The demo application is available on Github under the [Releases](https://github.com/fiskaltrust/middleware-de-demo-dotnet/releases).
 The fiskaltrust.Middleware can be downloaded from the [fiskaltrust.portal](https://portal.fiskaltrust.de/).
-Start it up and let it run in background to handle your requests.
+Start it up and let it run in the background to handle your requests.
 The CashboxId is visible in the portal.
 It is also displayed in the startup console log of the middleware.

 ## Running the Demo

 The Demo app needs two startup parameters: cashbox-id and url.
 The Url consists of the protocol used for communication and the location.
-The Middleware logs out all available endpoint as configured in the portal on start.
+The Middleware logs out all available endpoints as configured in the portal on start.

 Startup Parameter Example:
 --cashbox-id 54c6b434-cd27-442e-b39f-0960c4ad1bda